OpenBankingUK/read-write-api-docs-pub/resources and data models/aisp/PCA Product Data Model.md

 ### Represent graduate overdraft limits

-If you've graduated within the last 3 years, you can apply for an overdraft of upto £3,000 (subject to status).
+If you've graduated within the last 3 years, you can apply for an overdraft of upto ï¿½3,000 (subject to status).
 This is the breakdown of the fee free amounts available based on how long ago you graduated.
-The maximum overdraft you can apply for this account is £3,000.
+The maximum overdraft you can apply for this account is ï¿½3,000.
-1st year after graduation: Up to £3,000
+1st year after graduation: Up to ï¿½3,000
-2nd year after graduation: Up to £2,000
+2nd year after graduation: Up to ï¿½2,000
-3rd year after graduation: Up to £1,000
+3rd year after graduation: Up to ï¿½1,000

- **Request: Get Accounts Product Request**
+#### Get Accounts Product Request

 ```
 GET /accounts/22309/product HTTP/1.1